| [40] |

 Andreas Holzer, Michael Tautschnig, Christian Schallhart, and Helmut Veith.

-Query-Dirven Program Testing.
+Query-Driven Program Testing.

 In Verification, Model Checking, and Abstract Interpretation